When is the best time to visit Italy?

 When to visit Rome

-Personally, I think March is the best time to visit Rome.
-It may feel a bit fresh in daytime temperatures of around 15°C (60°F) but it’s better than stifling heat.
+It can feel fresh in daytime temperatures of around 60°F (15°C) but for me it’s better than stifling heat.
 March is also likely to be more affordable as it doesn’t coincide with the Easter holidays.

 But, as I mentioned above, I can’t say for sure anymore whether spring is the best time to visit Italy.
-Spring weather is becoming more unpredictable and traveling today means being prepared for any eventuality.

 June, June, June

-June is probably also the best time to visit the Amalfi Coast.
+Late June is probably also the best time to visit the Amalfi Coast.
 It’s usually sunny, warm and with high enough temperatures to swim and sunbathe on the beaches at Positano and Amalfi.

 Spring in Italy packing